$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: Introduction

-We focus here on the problem of estimating the Markov equivalence class of DAGs (or more generally of a so-called minimal-edge I-MAP) in the setting of observational Gaussian data where the number $p$ of variables or nodes in the DAG may greatly exceed sample size $n$.
-We consider the $\ell_0$-penalized maximum likelihood estimator, and we relate and compare our new results and conditions to the popular PC-algorithm \citep{sgs00} and its theoretical analysis.
+We focus here on the problem of estimating the Markov equivalence class of DAGs, or more generally of a so-called minimal-edge I-MAP, in the setting of observational Gaussian data where the number $p$ of variables or nodes in the DAG may greatly exceed sample size $n$.
+We consider the $\ell_0$-penalized maximum likelihood estimator, and we relate and compare our new results and conditions to the popular PC-algorithm [\citet{sgs00}] and its theoretical analysis.
 To the best of our knowledge, the latter is so far the only work providing theoretical guarantees for inferring the Markov equivalence class of DAGs in the high-dimensional setting.
 We emphasize that the popular $\ell_1$-norm regularization of the likelihood is inappropriate here, leading to an objective function which is not constant over equivalent DAGs encoding the same distribution.
 On the other hand, $\ell_0$-penalization leads to invariant scores over equivalent DAGs.
-The computational difficulties are primarily due to the non-convex constraint that the directed graph should be acyclic, and the additional complication of the $\ell_0$- in comparison to e.g. $\ell_1$-norm penalization is rather marginal.
-A computationally feasible algorithm for exact $\ell_0$-penalized maximum likelihood estimation for the Markov equivalence class of DAGs has been proposed by \citet{sil06}; for larger graphs, with more than about 20 nodes, approximate algorithms can be used \citep{chick02,hapb11}.
+The computational difficulties are primarily due to the nonconvex constraint that the directed graph should be acyclic, and the additional issue with the $\ell_0$- in comparison to, for example, $\ell_1$-norm penalization is, surprisingly, rather in favor of the former.
+A~computationally feasible algorithm for exact $\ell_0$-penalized maximum likelihood estimation for the Markov equivalence class of DAGs has been proposed by \citet{sil06}; for larger graphs, with more than about 20 nodes, approximate algorithms can be used [\citet{chick02,hapb11}].
+More details are given in Section~\ref{subsecell0-pen}.